BKitainge/BKitainge/README.md

 # 💫 About Me:
-🌍🔬 I'm a GIS graduate with a nano degree in data science, passionate about combining spatial data and advanced algorithms to solve real-world problems.
-Let's collaborate on exciting ML and AI projects that leverage the power of spatial data.
-Connect with me for opportunities. 🚀
+I'm a GIS graduate with a nano degree in data science, passionate about combining spatial data and advanced algorithms to solve real-world problems.
+Let's collaborate on exciting Machine Learning and Artificial Intelligence projects that leverage the power of spatial data.
+Connect with me for opportunities.

 ## 🌐 Socials: